SmokkoZ/accounting/docs/prd/epic-7-implementation-guide.md

         cursor.close()

         if bet_count > 0:
-            return True, f"⚠️ This bookmaker has {bet_count} bets.
+            return True, f"âš ï¸ This bookmaker has {bet_count} bets.
 Deleting will orphan these records.", bet_count

         return True, "OK", 0